mgoldber/shoparoo/README.md

 }
 ```

 Recall, when we call the endpoint in axios, we are going to have to pass in information with the request.
-This includes the list of the fanny packs in the cart, as well as the token that will be passed within the `Authorization` header.
+The information that we will be passing is the token that will be passed within the `Authorization` header.

 Let's import the `getToken` function that we wrote in our tokenService.